tjohnman/Behonge/README.md

 Comes with SFML 2.1 static Windows binaries and required DLL files.

+####Disclaimer

 Not guaranteed to even work, not to mention not setting your computer on fire.

+This code was very hastily cobbled together and is intended as a personal way of having boilerplate stuff already in place for prototyping, Ludum Dares and whatnot.
+It is intended to be cut, modified or expanded as needed, not as a production framework.
+Performance, good coding practices and even functionality are **not** guaranteed.

+Suggestions and comments are welcome, but please keep the above in mind when doing so.

+The code (not including external libraries) is public domain.